 What happens if I don’t know who my pension provider is?

 If you don’t remember who your pension provider is, don’t worry, we hear this all the time.
 Figures vary, but the general estimate is that there are over 1.6 million “lost” pension pots, worth over £19 billion.
 This is equivalent to £13,000 per pot!

 Figures vary, but the general estimate is that there is over 1.6 million “lost” pension pots

 The government has a free pension tracing service, which is designed to help you look up any old pensions you have some record of.
-This won’t reclaim your money for you, or give you any specific information about your policy.
-However, it can help to guide you in the right direction as to who would be best to contact next.
+While this won’t reclaim your money for you, or give you specific information about your policy, it can help guide you in the right direction so you know who to contact.

 - Any old payslips you may have